tony-aw/tinycodet/README.md

   lock system.
 The `@source` operator now creates a locked environment just like `import_as()`.
 Adjusted the documentation here and there.
   Added hyperlinks to external package references in the website.
+- 3 August 2023: Overhauled the source module import system; it now has a single function, namely `source_selection()`.
+Removed the `text` argument from `transform_if()`, and it now also accepts logical vector for argument `cond`, and also accepts atomic scalars for arguments `yes, no, other`.
+Adjusted the documentation accordingly.
+Fixed a few typos and grammatical mistakes in the documentation.

 FUTURE PLANS: